-6.1 The site has been designated specifically for housing in the Gwynedd Unitary Development Plan; therefore, the principle of developing houses on this site is acceptable.
+The site has been designated specifically for housing in the Gwynedd Unitary 6.1 Development Plan; therefore, the principle of developing houses on this site is acceptable.
 It is considered that the density of the houses on the site, along with the number of affordable houses proposed is in line with the development brief for the site.
 The principle of having a variety of houses (single-storey, two-storey dormer and two-storey) on the site is also supported.
 However, there are concerns regarding the two-storey dormer houses and two-storey house on plots 4-7.
 It is considered that these houses in terms of their mass and bulk on higher ground and in such proximity to the Pen y Don boundary would create an overbearing and dominant development, not only on Pen y Don, but also on general visual amenities.
 Therefore, it is not considered that the proposal as submitted responds to the requirements of the development brief in terms of having a proposal that matches the nearby buildings in terms of their scale and consequently that the proposal does not comply with criterion 2 of Policy CH1 which requires that the development is in accordance with the development brief in terms of its quality, design and form.
 Similarly, it is not considered that the proposal respects the site and its vicinity in terms of its scale, size or layout and consequently, is likely to have an overbearing and dominant impact on nearby property and on the visual amenities of the area.
 Therefore, it is considered that the proposal is contrary to Policy B22 of the GUDP.

-PLANNING COMMITTEE DATE: 11/01/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER DOLGELLLAU
+PLANNING COMMITTEE DATE: 22/02/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER PWLLHELI

 - 6.2 The development brief also requires that planting and soft landscaping is a part of the proposal, including marking the southern and western boundary of the site with native trees and hedges along with a wall constructed of local stone (or similar) as is characteristic of this area.
-Although an element of soft landscaping is included, the boundary treatment is mainly made up of palisade fences.
-Therefore, it is not considered that the landscaping proposal complies with the requirements of the development brief or gives consideration to the area's existing methods of enclosing boundaries.
-Therefore, it is considered that the landscaping plan does not comply with the development brief or with the requirements of Policy B27 of the GUDP which requests that soft / hard landscaping of a high quality which is appropriate for the site and the local area are incorporated within developments. - 6.3 The houses to be located on plots 4 and 5 are two-storey and they are located on an angle looking towards Pen y Don's garden where an existing shed/workshop that is also used for recreational activities is located.
+An amended landscaping plan has now been received which indicates an intention to plant a native hedgerow on the southern boundary of the site together with planting trees, hedges and bulb beds within the site.
+This is considered an improvement in terms of landscaping the site and conditions could be imposed that the landscaping is undertaken in accordance with this amended landscaping plan should the application be approved.
+Therefore, it is considered that the landscaping plan now complies with the development brief and with the requirements of Policy B27 of the GUDP. - 6.3 The houses to be located on plots 4 and 5 are two-storey and they are located on an angle looking towards Pen y Don's garden where an existing shed/workshop that is also used for recreational activities is located.
 This garden is currently private and it is considered that although the houses on plots 4 and 5 have turned somewhat, there would be overlooking from the proposed house on these plots and the Pen y Don garden.
 As the garden is currently private it is considered that this overlooking would cause significant harm to Pen y Don's occupants' enjoyment of the garden.
 Therefore, it is not considered that the proposal is contrary to criterion 1 of policy B23.